VivianePons/courses/MathInfo_L1/README.md

 ## Public

-This has been written for the students of [Paris-Sud](http://www.u-psud.fr/fr/formations/diplomes/licences/sciences-technologies-sante/mpi.html) in their first undergrad year, following the common program for mathematics, computer science and physics.
+This has been written for the students of [Paris-Sud](http://www.u-psud.fr/fr/formations/diplomes/licences/sciences-technologies-sante/mpi.html) in their first undergrad year, who are following the common program for mathematics, computer science and physics.

 This is an optional class for the second semester of the program.
 Students have